 So Amy Winehouse died.
-Whatever you think of that or of her, a human being died alone leaving two parents without their child.
-In Norway nearly a hundred people died, most of them children, most of them scared and leaving traumatised family behind.
+Whatever you thought of her, a human being died alone leaving two parents without their child.
+In the same week in Norway nearly a hundred people died, most of them children, most of them scared and leaving traumatised family behind.

-Neither of these are things I'm particularly inclined to talk about, or want to compare.
+Neither of these are things I’m particularly inclined to talk about then or now, or things I want to compare to each other.
 No, what bothers me is an increasing knee-jerk reaction, the common trend for a backlash to begin before the very thing being lashed against has occurred.

 “84 dead in Norway shooting and you people care more about Amy Winehouse.
 The fuck?”

 “93 innocent lives killed in Oslo, Norway […] but it seems like the drug addict Winehouse was more important”

 “Why do people give more of a shit about 1 crackhead than the 90 plus people killed in Norway ”

 Number incongruity aside, Facebook, Twitter, news feeds and forums etc were rammed over that weekend with people clamouring over how the deaths in Norway were more important than the mourning of Amy Winehouse, and how Winehouse deserved little or no publicity.